EMPLOYMENT PATHWAYS PROJECT

-With the right level of tailored support (including critical ongoing support) these women can thrive and become fully productive in employment.
-Partnering a vulnerable woman through employment also provides a rich opportunity to extend the support to your entire workforce, and train them more broadly in diversity.
+With the right level of tailored support (including critical ongoing support) these individuals can thrive and become fully productive in employment.

-If you are interested in the Vulnerable Women Project, please contact Karlie on email@example.com or fill out the form below.
+If you are interested in the Employment Pathways Program, please contact Karlie on email@example.com or fill out the form below.

 Diversity based recruitment often fails for three key reasons:

 The candidate is placed in an organisation with no further support.

 The organisation is not equipped to support a diverse workforce,

 In this exciting program DLPA have partnered with key organisations to provide a structured program over 12 months which: